-Having moved house recently, this topic resonates with me.
-Moving from one rented property – An apartment into a bigger flat I only really experienced the physical stress of moving rather than the full spectrum of emotions relating to buying and selling a property.
+Having moved house recently, moving home resonates with me.
+Moving from one rented property – An apartment into a bigger flat I only really experienced the physical stress of moving home rather than the full spectrum of emotions relating to buying and selling a property.
 Needless to say, buying or renting, its hard work and so after a bit of research, We’ve put together some tips for those buying, selling or renting a new property.

 Of course, first impressions count.
 Give yourself a fighting chance by clearing any rubbish in the front garden, clear any pathways and if you can give the front door a spruce up with some paint.
 Plants can add some colour.
 The entrance is also important – a mirror in the hallway is a simple way to give the impression of more space.

 After reading various articles and filtering through resources, giving each room in your property identity is clearly very important.
 Whilst potential buyers are capable of forming an idea of what they want to do with the property its always good to give them a helping hand by defining a use for each room and resisting the temptation to simply load all of your moving out stuff into one room for convenience.

 It goes without saying, although this still pops up as a major influence for potential buyers but simply clearing all clutter and cleaning thoroughly, helping those to picture what the property will look like when they move in.
 Get rid of all those trinkets and toys and keep it clean and simple.